szepeviktor/szepeviktor/README.md

 # Jó napot kívánok! 👋

-I work for web application manufacturers. #SaaS
+I work for web application manufacturers like you. #SaaS

 - 👹 Harmful to your business in the short run
 - 💡 Super useful in the long run